-If you submitted copies of transcripts and/or degree certificates during the application process, please provide an official copy as soon as possible but no later than May 2 to Office of Admissions – Graduate Programs.
+If you submitted copies of transcripts and/or degree certificates during the application process, please provide an official copy as soon as possible to Office of Admissions - Graduate Programs.
 If you have completed a degree since applying to Georgia State, please be sure to provide a final official copy of your transcript (including degree statement) as soon as possible after the degree has been received.

 Please be sure you have requested your official test scores submitted by ETS or GMAC.
-Official scores must be received by May 2.
+Official scores must be received by the first day of classes.

 Citizenship Verification (Only required for U.S. citizens or naturalized or permanent residents)